OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/checkpoint/optional-checkpoint-sceneVariables.md

 There are other optional scene-variables which are shared by both of **time-based** and **quality-based** checkpoint rendering.

-## checkpoint file overwrite and multi-version control
+## Checkpoint file overwrite and multi-version control
 Every time checkpoint files are created, previous checkpoint files are overwritten.
 This is default behavior.
 If you don't want to overwrite checkpoint files (i.e. keep every checkpoint file), you can set overwrite mode to **false** by